 On June 3, 2019, 10,000 shares of our common stock were issued to B. Riley Principal Investments, LLC.
 On February 3, 2020, the Company conducted a 1:575 stock split, resulting in B. Riley Principal Investments, LLC holding 5,750,000 shares of Class B common stock (the "Founder Shares").
 All of the Founder Shares were contributed to the Sponsor in January 2020.
 The financial statements reflect the issuance of these shares retroactively for all periods presented.
 On May 19, 2020, the Sponsor returned 718,750 shares of Class B common stock to Company for cancellation, resulting in a total of 5,031,250 Founder Shares outstanding.
 As used herein, unless the context otherwise requires, Founder Shares shall be deemed to include the shares of Class A common stock issuable upon conversion thereof.
-The Founder Shares are identical to the Class A common stock included in the Units being sold in the Proposed Offering, the Founder Shares automatically convert into shares of Class A common stock at the time of the Initial Business Combination and are subject to certain transfer restrictions, as described in more detail below, and the holders of the Founder Shares issued was determined based on the expectation the two which the underwriters' over-allotment option is exercised.
-The number of Founder Shares issued was determined based on the expectation that the Founder Proposed Offering excluding shares of class B common stock upon company will effect a stock dividend or share contribution back to capital, as applicable, with respect to its Class B common Stock immediately prior to the consummation of the Proposed Offering in such amount as to maintain the Founder Share ownership of the Company's stockholders prior to the Proposed Offering at 20.0% of the company increases or decreases the size of the Proposed Offering at 20.0% of the Company will effect a stock dividend or share contribution back to capital, as applicable, with respect to its Class B Common Stock immediately prior to the consummation of the Proposed Offering
+The Founder Shares are identical to the Class A common stock included in the Units being sold in the Proposed Offering, the Founder Shares automatically convert into shares of Class A common stock at the time of the Initial Business Combination and are subject to certain transfer restrictions, as described in more detail below, and the holders of the Founder Shares, as described in more detail below, have agreed to certain restrictions and will have certain registration rights with respect thereto.
+Up to 656,250 Founder Shares are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised.
+The number of Founder Shares issued was determined based on the expectation that the Founder Shares would represent 20% of the outstanding shares of common stock upon completion of the Proposed Offering excluding the shares underlying the Private Placement Units.
+If the Company increases or decreases the size of the Proposed Offering, the Company will effect a stock dividend or share contribution back to capital, as applicable, with respect to its Class B Common Stock immediately prior to the consummation of the Proposed Offering in such amount as to maintain the Founder Share ownership of th